Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Elevation Gain: -755’/-230 m

-We leave Ramechap at 3:30 a.m. on an hour-long bus ride to the airport, where we embark on a 25-minute jaw-dropping flight in a propeller plane above the misty mountaintops.
+We leave Ramechap at 3:30 a.m. on an hour-long bus ride to the airport.
+Then we embark on a 25-minute jaw-dropping flight in a propeller plane above the misty mountaintops.
 During the flight, the group is nervous about landing on the cliff’s edge and is excited for the upcoming trek.
-The plane shoots straight for the mountainside and stops abruptly at the “most dangerous airport” at Lukla.
+The plane shoots straight for the mountainside and stops abruptly at the “most dangerous airport” in Lukla.

 We start our adventure on well-paved stone trails shared with yaks and donkeys wearing walnut-shaped bells.
 Our guides, Amar, Jagat, and Milan, all say “Jam, Jam,” which means, “Let’s go.”
 The group walks through a pine and cedar forest next to the Dudh Kosi River that flows from the Himalayas.
 Stone houses and shops are right on the edge of the trail, providing a glimpse into local life.

-As we weave through villages and small farm plots, we notice prayer wheels, stone tablets, and enormous boulders carved with Buddhist inscriptions.
-Different elements are associated with the colors of the prayer flags.
+While weaving through small villages, we notice prayer wheels, stone tablets, and enormous boulders carved with Buddhist inscriptions.
+The colors of the flags have different elemental associations.
 Blue symbolizes sky, white symbolizes air, red symbolizes fire, green symbolizes water, and yellow symbolizes earth.
-We learn that you should always pass stupas, mani stones, and other Buddhist monuments on the left in a clockwise direction.
+We learn you should always pass stupas, mani stones, and other Buddhist monuments on the left in a clockwise direction.

 At Phakding, we take a rainy acclimatization hike to the Pema Choling monastery.
-At the monastery, you remove your boots, walk over a raised door threshold, and observe the Magic Buddha statue in the main hall.
-The red-robed monks listen to Nepali hip hop and electronic dance music while they paint intricate murals and restore damaged areas from the 2015 earthquake.
+Inside the monastery, you remove your boots and step over a raised door threshold.
+At the end of the main hall, observe the Magic Buddha statue.
+The red-robed monks listen to Nepali hip hop and electronic dance music.
+While in deep concentration, they paint intricate murals and restore damaged areas from the 2015 earthquake.

 Phakding to Namche Bazaar (Day 2)